yodaos-project/yoda-book/en/guidance/01-build-your-first-app.md

 }
 ```

-Package.json is similar to the [npm](https://www.npmjs.com/) package, but for YODAOS applications, the most important of these is name and manifest: the former declares the local ID of the application, the latter Declare the permissions, skill IDs, etc. that need to be requested from YodaRuntime.
+Package.json is similar to the [npm](https://www.npmjs.com/) package, but for YODAOS applications, the most important of these is `name` and `manifest`: the former declares the ID of the application, the latter declares the permissions, skill IDs, etc. that need to be requested from YodaRuntime.

 > View more package.json Description document: [Apply Manifest](./04-app-manifest.md)